 -Participating in the Program

 The CDFA Minority Capital Loan Guarantee Program is open to development finance agencies (DFAs) who are committed to advancing racial and economic justice.
 DFAs must have their capital to lend or have a clear plan for how they will build a lending program.

 Participating DFAs will receive technical assistance from CDFA and our partners to evaluate and alter their current lending behaviors that may have created barriers for socially or economically disadvantaged borrowers in the past.
 Once a formal Behavioral Change Strategy is approved an in place, DFAs will receive up to $3 million of guarantee authority along with grant funding to support their engagement in the educational and technical assistance components of the program.
 DFAs must agree to abide by the financial and program reporting guidelines in order to maintain their participation in the program.

-The first three DFAs selected for the program are the Development Finance Authority of Summit County
+The first two DFAs selected for the program are the Development Finance Authority of Summit County